Amazon FBA for beginners

 How cool is that!
 Some of these guys are making loads of money each month!

-With the Cerebro tool, you just enter the ASIN for the competitor product you’re interested in and you get a long list of all the relevant keywords and the search volume for those keywords.
+With the Cerebro tool, you just enter the ASIN for the competitor product you’re interested in and you get a long list of all the related keywords and the search volume for those keywords.

 Helium 10 can be expensive, it’s $99 per month, but I think when you are starting out you can just get it for a month or two and then put it on pause until you find your product.